aemmitt-ns/radius2/radius2.md

     -t, --threads <threads>                   Number of threads to execute [default: 1]
 ```

 The only required argument is `--path` and the default behaviour of `radius2` is simply to begin execution from an `entry_state`, a state at the entrypoint of the program and run until the program exits, so `radius2 -p /bin/ls` will run, print nothing, and finish.
-To see what is "going on" the `-v` option can be used to view the instructions as they execute (`-C` will output with color)
+To see what is "going on" the `-v` option can be used to view the instructions as they execute (`-V` will output with color)

 ```
 $ radius2 -p /bin/ls -v